Comprehensive information about academic programs, policies and requirements for undergraduate students can be found in the Undergraduate Catalog.

 For more information about privacy and release of records at UMBC, visit the Registrar’s website.

-Course Demand Recommendation Review Process
+Course Demand Review, Assessment and Recommendation Process

 Course Demand/Enrollment Pressure Request Form (You must use your myUMBC login to access this form.)
+Note: This form is currently only available to COEIT departments.
+All other departments should work directly with their department chairs and college leadership to address specific course demand needs.

 Articulation and Partnerships

 UMBC welcomes over 1,600 transfer students each year and enjoys strong partnerships (i.e. program-to-program agreements) and collaborative relationships with two and four-year institutions.
 In addition, we have established relationships with high school programs and other partners.
-The campus-wide Articulation Work Group facilitates such partnerships to ensure proper academic preparation and planning and a seamless transition to UMBC.
+The campus-wide Articulation Work Group facilitates such partnerships to ensure students’ proper academic preparation and planning and a seamless transition to UMBC.

 UMBC Program Articulation Agreement Development Process